thriveweb/deking-new/content/pages/about-team.md

     occupation: Carpenter
     profileImage: /images/uploads/fullsizeoutput_1ece.jpg
     profileImage2: /images/uploads/fullsizeoutput_1ed0.jpg
   - bio: >-
-      Let’s not forget Floydy the fat cat, office mascot.
-He is a well-loved part of the Deking family, although we are not sure what his role is, as he is too well looked after to even think twice about mice.
-    name: Floyd
-    occupation: Sleep & Eat
-    profileImage: /images/uploads/floyd.jpg
-    profileImage2: /images/uploads/fullsizeoutput_1ec9.jpg
-  - bio: >-
       Luke is our newest recruit with just over a year with the Deking team.
       Luke gained his carpentry qualification through the armed services which